The Legal Industry Framework

 EU AI Act considerations specific to legal practice

 Most uses of AI in legal practice fall outside the EU AI Act's high-risk categories.
 However, certain uses — particularly those involving the assessment of natural persons in immigration, criminal, or employment contexts — may engage the high-risk regime.
-The Raydorf Legal Framework includes screening criteria to surface these uses, and the EU AI Act Readiness Attestation evaluates the firm's response to them.
+Both tracks include screening criteria to surface these uses: at the firm level under Track I, and as part of regulatory literacy under Track II.
+The EU AI Act Readiness Attestation remains a firm-level mark; counsel are tested on their ability to recognise and navigate it.